sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [FINERACT-183] - Not able to save Edit Fixed deposit product page displays Internal server error
  - [FINERACT-182] - Loan is not going to closed state after foreclosing if the specified due date charge is applied and waived
  - [FINERACT-181] - Not able to apply additional shares displays internal server error
- - [FINERACT-179] - Not able to delete transaction of the prepaid loan
+ - [FINERACT-179] - Not able to delete cashTransaction of the prepaid loan
  - [FINERACT-175] - In a installment if more amount is repaid and then the loan is foreclosed then it is moving to overpaid state with loan balance in last repayment as negative
  - [FINERACT-173] - Specified due date charge applied and if the foreclosure is done before that date then the charge should not get collected
  - [FINERACT-171] - Interest calculated is not proper if the foreclosure is done in between any period